 These had a really damp feel to them and there was plenty of padding underfoot for jump landings and just in general for comfort.

 The ratchets are decently smooth on these bindings – not the best that I’ve seen but definitely very smooth – so they’re pretty quick and easy to get in and out of.

 The straps are nice – especially the toe strap – there is plenty of padding underfoot and the footbed is canted.
 So it pretty much ticks all the boxes for comfort.

 The only small thing is that the ankle strap isn’t the most comfortable that I’ve ridden – but it’s still really good and definitely not a deal breaker but enough to not give full marks.

 And Another Vid for More Info

 Now we are definitely in the Capo strengths territory.
 These bindings are really responsive.
 For when you do want to bomb hard and get up on that edge and carve, these bindings come into their own.

 A little bit loose in terms of ankle support.
 The ankle strap isn’t the most supportive.
-This is perhaps the biggest thing they could improve in terms of making these just that bit better.
+This is perhaps the biggest thing they could improve in terms of making these just that bit better (as well as board feel).
 For the type of riding that you want to be doing in these I’d like to see the ankle straps improved a little bit.